You are currently viewing Suzanne Somers Biography, Cause of death, Net Worth and More

 With Patrick Duffy, Somers made a successful comeback to series television in September 1991 with the sitcom Step By Step, which aired on ABC’s TGIF plan targeted towards young adults.

-Somers starred in a number of infomercials for the Thighmaster, a training device that is pressed between the thighs above the knees, in the early 1990s.
+Somers starred in a number of infomercials for the ThighMaster, a training device that is pressed between the thighs above the knees, in the early 1990s.
 Somers was admitted to the Infomercial Hall of Fame in 2014.

 Keeping Secrets, a two-hour biographical drama featuring the actress herself and based on her first autobiography of the same name, aired on ABC in 1991.
 The film followed Somers’ turbulent youth and family life as well as her future journey to celebrity.